Visa Sponsorship Peach Picking Jobs in Canada 2025

 - Age Limit: 18 onwards (19 in some Canadian provinces).

-- However, some employers want applicants to have at least a secondary (high school) diploma.
+- Some employers want applicants to have at least a secondary (high school) diploma.
 There is no minimum level of schooling needed.

 - You have to be at least 18 years old, or 19 in some Canadian provincess, like Alberta.